Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 rate = counts["Success"] / total

-For research papers, assign multiple annotators per trace:
+For research papers, put several annotators on each trace:

 annotation_task_config: